ymadoff/ryba/ranger/admin/configure.coffee.md

       ranger.admin.install['audit_store'] ?= 'solr'

-## Solr Audit Database Configuration
+## Solr Audit Configuration
-Here SOLR configuration is discovered and ranger admin is set.
+Here SOLR configuration is discovered and ranger admin is set up.

 Ryba support both Solr Cloud mode and Solr Standalone installation.

-The `ranger.admin.solr_type` designated the type of solr used for Ranger.
+The `ranger.admin.solr_type` designates the type of solr service (ie standalone, cloud, cloud indocker) used for Ranger.
-The type requires differents instruction for configuring Plugins audit.
+The type requires differents instructions/configuration for ranger plugin audit to work.
-There are three types available:
-- Solr Standalone
+- Solr Standalone `ryba/solr/standalone`
+  Ryba default.
+You need to set `ryba/solr/standalone` on one host.
-- Solr Cloud
+- Solr Cloud `ryba/solr/cloud`
+  Changes  property `ranger.admin.solr_type` to `cloud` and deploy `ryba/solr/cloud` module on at least one host.
-- Solr Cloud on docker
+- Solr Cloud on docker `ryba/solr/cloud_docker`
+  Changes  property `ranger.admin.solr_type` to `cloud_docker`.
+  Important:
+    For this to work you need to deploy `ryba/solr/cloud_docker` module on at least on host.
+    AND you also need to setup a solr cluster in your configuration, for ryba being able to configure ranger with this cluster.
-When SolrCloud on docker is configured (`ranger.admin.solr_type` to `cloud_docker`), Ryba configures Ranger by using one of the cluster available in `config.ryba.solr.cloud_docker.clusters` properties, base on the instance name set in the following variable `ranger.admin.cluster_name`
+    Ryba configures Ranger by using one of the cluster available You can configure it by using `config.ryba.solr.cloud_docker.clusters` property.
+    Ryba will search by default for an instance named `ryba_ranger_cluster` which is set by the property `ranger.admin.cluster_name`.
+    An example is available in [the ryba-cluster config file][ryba-cluster-conf].

 Note July 2016:
 The previous properties works only with (HDP 2.4) `solr.BasicAuthPlugin` (in solr cluster config).
 And it is configured by Ryba only in ryba/solr/cloud_docker installation.

+If no `ryba/solr/*` is configured Ranger admin deploys a `ryba/solr/standalone` on the same host than `ryba/ranger/admin` module.

       ranger.admin.solr_type ?= 'single'
       solr = {}